Megwana/aether1.1/aethernet/README.md

 ### Scope

-AetherNet will provide a real-time dashboard that visualizes environmental data, simulates tank behavior, and applies HVAC logic based on current weather conditions.
+AetherNet will provide a real-time dashboard that visualises environmental data, simulates tank behaviour, and applies HVAC logic based on current weather conditions.
 It does not include hardware integration at this stage or predictive analytic features.

 ### User Stories & Acceptance Criteria